maintains a database containing extensive information about recorded sessions.

 identifier that was previously obtained from the server being addressed.

-server-based clients with immediate notification when actions of
+event feature provides server-based clients with immediate notification when

-example, use the URIs provided in these events to offer real time monitoring and control buttons to an auditor or contact
+example, client could then use the URIs provided in these events to offer real-

+time monitoring and control buttons to an auditor or contact center supervisor.

 do not need to be recorded.

-would subscribe to these events and selectively delete older recordings
+would subscribe to these events and selectively delete older recordings (when

 supported for eventing).